-If we feel that children may be being abused through exploitation, we will consult in the normal way with the relevant local authority social care team to seek advice through consultation.
-In Telford & Wrekin we will consider whether the incident follows a CE care and support Pathway.
-The concerns will be followed through sensitively and appropriately with fellow professionals and the CE referral form will be completed.
+If we feel that children may be being abused through exploitation, we will follow the Telford & Wrekin Council exploitation care and support pathway.
+We will always consider the Telford & Wrekin Council, 'explore more' document to support us in working with children and young people to understand what sort of matters may indicate that a child or young person is being sexually exploited.
+We will consult in the normal way with the relevant local authority social care team to seek advice through consultation.
+The concerns will be followed through sensitively and appropriately with fellow professionals and the appropriate referral form will be completed.
 In relation to the CATE Risk Panels, where concerns are expressed around a child attending our setting, we will ensure attendance whenever possible as part of the established multi-agency process.
 Alongside this, we have taken the same steps and made all staff aware of the TWSP, A guide for professionals CATE leaflet.
 Due to the high number of reports in our borough, we will be particularly alert to CSE and CCE.